harshpala/IIIT-Delhi-Administrative-Structure/README.md

 - Q2_debug: The debug version.
 - Q2_optimised: The optimized version.
 - Q2.o: The object file.
+- Q3_debug: The debug version.
+- Q3_optimised: The optimized version.
+- Q3.o: The object file.

 To execute the optimized code, run:
    ```sh